bartonlp/site-class/README.md

 composer require bartonlp/site-class:dev-master
 ```

-which will create the 'composer.json' for you and load the package like 'install'.
+which will create the 'composer.json' for you and load the package like 'composer install' above.

-In your PHP file add require_once($PATH . 'vendor/autoload.php');` where '$PATH' is the path to the 'vendor' directory like './' or '../' etc.
+In your PHP file add `require_once($PATH_TO_VENDOR . '/vendor/autoload.php');`
+where '$PATH' is the path to the 'vendor' directory like './' or '../' etc.

-There are some example files in the 'examples' directory at '/vendor/bartonlp/site-class/examples' or 'examples' in your project root if you copied it there.
+There are some example files in the 'examples' directory at '$PATH_TO_VENDOR/vendor/bartonlp/site-class/examples'.

 ## Examples

-The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or from your project root at 'vendor/bartonlp/site-class/examples' along with more <a href="examples/EXAMPLES.html">documentation</a>.
+The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or
+from your project root at 'vendor/bartonlp/site-class/examples'.
+There is an 'EXAMPLES.md' and 'EXAMPLES.html'
+in the 'examples' directory.

 <p style="color: green">The code in the 'examples' directory has actually been tested and runs.
 The code in this README was originally copied in from the examples code but may have changed for some reason.
 Therefore you should use the examples code rather than doing a copy and past from this README.</p>

-If you have Apache or Nginx installed then you should have made your project root somewhere within your DocumentRoot, for example '/var/www/html/myproject'.
+If you have Apache or Nginx installed then you should have made your project root somewhere within your DocumentRoot,
+for example '/var/www/html/myproject'.

 If you don't have Apache or Nginx installed on your computer you can use the PHP server.
 Do the following from your project root:

 ```bash
 php -S localhost:8080
 ```

-Then use your browser by entering `http://localhost:8080/README.html` in the browsers location bar.
+Then use your browser by entering `http://localhost:8080/vendor/bartonlp/site-class/README.html`
+in the browsers location bar.

-The code in the 'examples' directory uses the **sqlite3** engine.
+The code in the 'examples' directory uses the **sqlite3** database engine.
 There should be a 'test.sdb' database file in the 'examples' directory already.

 I have included a 'sqlite.sql' file that can be run from the command line if you want to recreate the 'members' table.

-You will need to get sqlite3 and get the PHP sqlite packages along with mysql etc. From the command line in the directory where the SiteClass was downloaded:
+You will need to get sqlite3 and get the PHP sqlite packages along with mysql etc.
+From the command line in the directory where the SiteClass was downloaded:

 ```bash
 $ cd examples